Trump threatens to pull aid to Palestinians if they don't pursue peace

 King Abdullah’s Hashemite dynasty is the custodian of the Muslim holy sites in Jerusalem, making Jordan particularly sensitive to any changes of status there.

-At the United Nations on Thursday, the U.S. Ambassador to the U.N., Nikki Haley, also criticised the Palestinians, describing a recent speech by Abbas as indulging “in outrageous and discredited conspiracy theories”.
+Israel denies its settlements are illegal and says their future should be determined in peace talks.

+The United States has said it would support a two-state solution if the Israelis and Palestinians agreed to it.

-Additional reporting by Ali Sawafta in RAMALLAH, Michelle Nichols at the UNITED NATIONS and Noah Barkin in DAVOS; Editing by Mark Bendeich
+Additional reporting by Ali Sawafta in RAMALLAH, Ari Rabinovitch in JERUSALEM, Michelle Nichols at the UNITED NATIONS and Noah Barkin and Dmitry Zhdannikov in DAVOS; Writing by Yara Bayoumy; Editing by Mark Bendeich